Fuel: Fusion

+In contrast to fission, some light nuclides such as tritium (3H) can be used as fuel for nuclear fusion.
+This involves two or more nuclei combining into larger nuclei.

-Fuels that produce energy by the process of nuclear fusion are currently not utilized by humans but are the main source of fuel for stars.
-Fusion fuels tend to be light elements such as hydrogen which will combine easily.
-Energy is required to start fusion by raising temperature so high all materials would turn into plasma, and allow nuclei to collide and stick together with each other before repelling due to electric charge.
+Fuels that produce energy by this method are currently not utilized by humans, but they are the main source of fuel for stars.
+Fusion fuels are light elements such as hydrogen whose nucleii will combine easily.
+Energy is required to start fusion by raising the temperature so high that nuclei can collide together with enough energy that they stick together before repelling due to electric charge.
 This process is called fusion and it can give out energy.

 In stars that undergo nuclear fusion, fuel consists of atomic nuclei that can release energy by the absorption of a proton or neutron.
 In most stars the fuel is provided by hydrogen, which can combine to form helium through the proton-proton chain reaction or by the CNO cycle.
 When the hydrogen fuel is exhausted, nuclear fusion can continue with progressively heavier elements, although the net energy released is lower because of the smaller difference in nuclear binding energy.
 Once iron-56 or nickel-56 nuclei are produced, no further energy can be obtained by nuclear fusion as these have the highest nuclear binding energies.
-The elements then on use up energy instead of giving off energy when fused.
+Any nucleii heavier than 56Fe and 56Ni would thus absorb energy instead of giving it off when fused.
 Therefore, fusion stops and the star dies.
-In attempts by humans, fusion is only carried out with hydrogen (isotope of 2 and 3) to form helium-4 as this reaction gives out the most net energy.
+In attempts by humans, fusion is only carried out with hydrogen (2H (deuterium) or 3H (tritium)) to form helium-4 as this reaction gives out the most net energy.
 Electric confinement (ITER), inertial confinement (heating by laser) and heating by strong electric currents are the popular methods.